 WEBAC cured “wet feet”

-The company BUD-MARK from Lancut decided to put into place a horizontal water stop using WEBAC® 1403.
+The executive company decided to put into place a horizontal water stop using WEBAC® 1403.
 Injecting this polyurethane resin means that the water transport through capillaries into the brickwork is prevented or at least reduced to a large extent.
 First of all, large cavities were closed using our PU Injection Foam Resin WEBAC® 151.

 The exterior brickwork was then laid bare, cleaned and plastered, and the material applied on the plaster in two procedures.
 After allowing the coating to dry for three months the basement of the bank had "dry feet" and could be used again as an archive.